dfelinto/blender-manual/manual/editors/preferences/navigation.rst

 Auto
-   .. _prefs-navigation-auto_depth:
+   .. _prefs-navigation-auto_perspective:

    Perspective
-      When enabled, the view switches to perspective when orbiting the view, setting axis views (Top, Side, Front, Back, etc.), sets the view to orthographic.
+      When enabled, the view switches to Perspective when orbiting the view, and to Orthographic when aligning to an axis (Top, Side, Front, Back, etc.).

-      When disabled, orthographic/perspective mode needs to be changed manually.
+      When disabled, this switching needs to be done manually.

-   .. _prefs-navigation-auto_perspective:
+   .. _prefs-navigation-auto_depth:

    Auto Depth
       Use the depth under the mouse to improve view pan, rotate, zoom functionality.